richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 <img src="https://user-images.githubusercontent.com/44923999/230675015-6164dc3d-1f25-49b8-9433-8eceaa89f54c.png" width="800" title="Snipped: April 7, 2023" />

-_Note: You will not be able to confirm index security settings using the Demo App (which uses only queryKey)_
+_Note: You will not be able to confirm index security settings using the Demo App (which uses only queryKey).
+You will have to create an app that can leverage the Cognitive Search API in order to use RBAC._

 -----